The climate in AngolaAverage daytime and nighttime temperatures

 Climate zone: tropics

 With a yearly average of 27 °C the climate in Angola ist warm, but has only a few really tropical and sticky months.
 It is warm to hot all year round and invites to bathe at average water temperatures of 24 degrees.
-Dued to the lesser rain the best time for traveling is from May to October.
-The most rain days occur from from January to November.
+Dued to the lesser rain the best time for traveling is from May to September.
+The most rain days occur from from December to March.Days with heavy rain and large amounts of precipitation are in August.

 › Duration of daylight and sunshine in Angola